-This test is to verify the requirement for the FDD – FDD Intra-band Inter-frequency sync DAPS handover specified in clause 5.7.1.
+This test is to verify the requirement for the FDD – FDD Intra-band Inter-frequency sync DAPS handover specified in clause 5.7.2.1.
 Both handover delay and interruption length are tested.

-The test scenario comprises of one E-UTRA FDD cell and one E-UTRA FDD cell on the same band as given in tables Table A.5.1.x.1-1, Table A.5.1.x.1-2 and Table A.5.1.x.1-3.
+The test scenario comprises of one E-UTRA FDD cell and one E-UTRA FDD cell on the same band as given in tables Table A.5.1.41.1-1 and Table A.5.1.41.1-2.
 PDCCHs indicating new transmissions shall be sent continuously to ensure that the UE would not enter the DRX state.
 The test consists of five successive time periods, with time durations of T1, T2, T3, T4 and T5 respectively.